arjver/AHS-EW-SAR-dashboard/README.md

 - All the above statements may or may not be accurate, so please don't modify the setup unless needed.
 It's okay.
 Rewriting it in Rust won't make the network any faster.
 Well don't say I didn't warn you.
 - MicroPython doesn't support WPA2 Enterprise which is what the student wifi uses as of when I wrote this
 ### The Setup:
 1. We have a wifi router connected to the modem connected to the port near the big TV in the computer lab side of the workshop.
-Connecting it to ethernet upstairs in Room 310 doesn't work (stricter TCP blocking or something).
+FYI, connecting it to ethernet upstairs in Room 310 doesn't work (stricter TCP blocking or something).
 2. `pico-dashboard.deno.dev` proxies all HTTP requests to an HTTP server on a google cloud VM (I'll call this "HTTP server at port 3010" now)
 3. The google cloud VM also runs a socket server on port 3020 (`socket_server.py`) that acts as a proxy from TCP sockets to the HTTP server at port 3010.
 4. The HTTP server at port 3010 (`web_server.py`) does all the work.